UPCOMING EVENTS in 2018

 Pasi Lautala, the Finnish lead singer of The Pasicats music group in Portland on Wednesday, November 12, 2014 at Scandia Imports 3-4 p.m. and at Maher's Pub at 7:15p.m.

-Finnish lead singer of The Pasicats music group from Michigan is coming to
+Finnish lead singer of The Pasicats music group from Michigan was in

-Portland this Wednesday, November 12th and will be singing Finnish popular/
+Portland on Wednesday, November 12th and sang Finnish popular/

 You will find more information about Pasi at his website www.Pasicats.com